About Us home page

 A proud Wirlomin man and the oldest son of Olivia Roberts and John Farmer.

-Ted has lived and worked in the Great Southern Region for most of his life.
+Ted Farmer has lived and worked in the Great Southern Region for most of his life.

 He finished his schooling in Albany, then entered employment with the City of Albany, the Western Australian Police Service and is now working in the Mining sector.